HMS Sirius (1797): French Revolutionary Wars

 Sirius was commissioned in May 1797 under the command of Captain Richard King.
-In her first action on 24 October 1798 Sirius took two Dutch frigates, the Waakzaamheid and the Furie in the Texel.
-Waakzaamheid was under the command of Senior Captain Neirrop.
-She was armed with twenty-four 9-pounder guns on her main deck and two 6-pounders on her forecastle.
-She had 100 Dutch seamen aboard her, as well as 122 French troops, and was carrying 2000 stands of arms as well as other ordnance stores.
+In the action of 24 October 1798, Sirius captured two Batavian Navy warships, the frigate Furie and corvette Waakzaamheid in the Texel.
+Waakzaamheid was under the command of Senior Captain Meindert van Neirop, and was armed with twenty-four 9-pounder guns on her main deck and two 6-pounders on her forecastle.
+She had 100 Batavian sailors and officers as well as 122 French soldiers aboard her, and was carrying 2,000 stands of arms as well as other ordnance stores.
 Waakzaamheid put up no struggle.
 The sloop Kite shared in the capture.

-Furie was armed with twenty-six 12-pounders on her main deck and ten 6-pounders on her quarter-deck and forecastle.
-She had a crew of 153 Dutch seamen, augmented with 165 French soldiers.
+Furie was under the command of Bartholomeus Pletz and armed with twenty-six 12-pounders on her main deck and ten 6-pounders on her quarter-deck and forecastle.
+She had a crew of 153 Batavian sailors and officers augmented by 165 French troops.
 She was carrying 4,000 stands of arms as well as other ordnance stores.
 Furie did exchange fire with Sirius for about half an hour.
 Sirius had only one man wounded.
 Furie had eight men killed and 14 wounded.
 The sloop Martin and the hired armed cutter Diligent shared in the proceeds of the capture.

 Sirius was among the vessels that shared in the capture on 25 and 28 November of a French brig and sloop.
 The British vessels included Clyde, Fisguard, and Sylph, as well as the hired armed cutters Joseph, Fowey and Dolly.

 Then on 6 January 1800 Sirius shared with Defiance, Unicorn, Indefatigable and Stag in the capture of the French brig Ursule.

 On 12 June Sirius and Indefatigable captured the French privateer Vengeur.
 She was armed with six long 4-pounders and ten 18-pounder carronades, and carried a crew of 102 men.
 She was two days out of Bordeaux and sailing for the coast of Brazil.
-Vengeur was sailing in company with three letters of marque - a ship, a brig and a schooner - that were bound for Guadeloupe.
+Vengeur was sailing in company with three letters of marque – a ship, a brig and a schooner – that were bound for Guadeloupe.
 On 11 June Vengeur had captured the Jersey-privateer lugger Snake.

 On 3 July Sirius recaptured the brig Cultivator.
 Indefatigable and Boadicea were in company at the time of the capture.
 Cultivator, Smith, master, had been sailing from Demerara to London when the French privateer Minerve, of Bordeaux, had captured her.